LCarnovale/wavis/README.md

 When finishing the program will display the average time of reading, drawing and the time those two threads spent waiting for the other.
-If you get low framerates, you can usually speed it up by decreasing the number of bytes read in each tick (press `,`), and if that ends up looking to jagged on the front you can try stretch out the arcs with '`'`'.
+If you get low framerates, you can usually speed it up by decreasing the number of bytes read in each tick (<kbd>,</kbd>), and if that ends up looking too jagged on the front you can try stretch out the arcs with <kbd>'</kbd>.